Disability Insurance Benefits And ERISA Attorneys

 IDI policies typically contain more generous terms and conditions as compared to the average LTD disability policy.
-We have already mentioned the advantage of an “own occ” policy.
+We have already mentioned the advantage of an “own occupation” policy.
 Many IDI policies will only be payable until the person reaches the age of 65 or 67.
-Other policies may contain a lifetime benefit rider which, as the phrase implies, means the monthly disability benefit can be payable for the person’s lifetime.
-However, usually certain conditions must be met before lifetime benefit protection is triggered.
+Other policies may contain a lifetime benefit rider, which, as the phrase implies, means the monthly disability benefit can be payable for the person’s lifetime.
+However, usually, certain conditions must be met before lifetime benefit protection is triggered.
 The most common requirement is that the medical professional must become disabled before turning 60 years old.
 At times, the trigger also requires that the person be disabled due to an “injury” (versus an “illness”) by a certain age.
 A closer examination should easily reveal the type of coverage in existence under an IDI policy.

-We know that IDI policies are not cheap, and at McDermott Law we fight hard to make insurance companies keep the promises they made in those policies for which medical professionals dutifully paid their premiums.
+We know that IDI policies are not cheap, and at McDermott Law, we fight hard to make insurance companies keep the promises they made in those policies for which medical professionals dutifully paid their premiums.
 The amount of income protection insured under such policies is often far greater than what the average person is insured for under an LTD policy.
 Many medical professionals will have purchased several policies over their career to keep up with the ever-increasing income achieved with a successful medical or dental practice.
-We have seen doctor disability claims with as many as five separate policies—and not all of them being worded the same or providing the same exact coverage.
-Because of this, when a medical professional makes a claim under an IDI policy, the insurance companies often give special attention to such claims and most of them maintain separate departments with claims handlers who are trained to closely scrutinize such claims.
+We have seen doctor disability claims with as many as five separate policies – and not all of them being worded the same or providing the same exact coverage.
+Because of this, when a medical professional makes a claim under an IDI policy, the insurance companies often give special attention to such claims, and most of them maintain separate departments with claims handlers who are trained to closely scrutinize such claims.

-IDI policies often contain other policy language significantly different (and usually better) than the typical LTD group policy: partial disability benefit language not requiring total disability, cost of living adjustment clauses or riders, less severe or non-existent limitation provisions involving mental health, no benefit reduction for other sources of income such as social security disability, and still others.
-All of these policy provisions, benefits, and limitations should be understood before filing a disability insurance claim by a medical professional.
+IDI policies often contain other policy language significantly different (and usually better) than the typical LTD group policy: partial disability benefit language not requiring total disability, cost of living adjustment clauses or riders, less severe or nonexistent limitation provisions involving mental health, no benefit reduction for other sources of income such as Social Security Disability, and still others.
+All of these policy provisions, benefits and limitations should be understood before filing a disability insurance claim by a medical professional.
 And, we’re here to help.

-One of the biggest challenges for a medical professional is the decision to cease all work activities, which often means closing a medical or dental practice or transferring partnership duties, control and ownership.
+One of the biggest challenges for a medical professional is the decision to cease all work activities, which often means closing a medical or dental practice, or transferring partnership duties, control and ownership.
 Faced with such a prospect, many medical professionals will understandably delay the decision to give up their chosen occupation.
-These delays can result in challenges to a successful claim or result in an underpayment of the claim as the amount payable can be directly tied to the pre-disability earnings which may have steadily declined for months or years before the claim was filed.
+These delays can result in challenges to a successful claim or result in an underpayment of the claim as the amount payable can be directly tied to the pre-disability earnings, which may have steadily declined for months or years before the claim was filed.

-Filing an Individual Disability Insurance Claim
+Filing An Individual Disability Insurance Claim

 At McDermott Law, we’re here to help you through all stages of an IDI claim.
 You can always call our practice for a consultation to learn more about your disability insurance policy, even if you have not yet filed a claim.
 We know you’ve paid a lot of money over a lot of years for your IDI policy.
 It is an important asset to you and your family.
 It is there to provide what can be significant income for many years after you have been forced to abandon your chosen occupation or specialty.
 We offer consultation services so that you can better understand your IDI policy.
 We can assist you through the claim process.
 One way to avoid a claim denial is to be prepared by speaking with an experienced attorney before you file.

-If Your Individual Disability Insurance Claim is DENIED
+If Your Disability Insurance Claim is Denied

 If you have filed your IDI claim and it’s been denied, you should seek legal help from experienced disability insurance lawyers.
-McDermott Law has handled many disability claims for doctors, dentists, and other medical professionals over the past two decades, and we are uniquely set up to handle disability insurance claims in general.
+McDermott Law has handled many disability claims for doctors, dentists and other medical professionals over the past two decades, and we are uniquely set up to handle disability insurance claims in general.
 Disability insurance is what we do the majority of time.

-Contact McDermott Law LLC
+Contact McDermott Law, LLC